- Fee assured

 Mr Kunasingam graduated in medicine from Guys and St Thomas’ Hospital known as United Medical and Dental Schools at the time with a Bachelor of Medicine, Bachelor of Surgery and Bachelor of Science in Experimental Pathology and Genetics.

-After completing his house officer training in Tunbridge Wells he taught anatomy under Professor Harold Ellis at Guys, Kings and St Thomas’ medical school.
+On completing his house officer training in Tunbridge Wells he taught anatomy under Professor Harold Ellis at Guys, Kings and St Thomas’ medical school.
 He completed his basic surgical training in Sussex attaining his Membership of the Royal College of Surgeons England.

-He was then selected for specialist registrar training through the London deanery and South East Thames attaining his Diploma in Orthopaedics from the University of Brighton and his Fellow of the Royal College of Surgeons England.
+He was subsequently selected for specialist registrar training through the London deanery and South East Thames attaining his Diploma in Orthopaedics from the University of Brighton and his Fellow of the Royal College of Surgeons England.

 Specialist training -

 Mr Kunasingam took up a consultant post and set up the foot and ankle unit at Croydon University Hospital.
 His practice covers all aspects of foot and ankle surgery striving for excellence using evidence based methods.
-He is an exponent of minimally invasive surgery allowing the majority of his cases to be performed as day case procedures.
+He is an exponent of minimally invasive surgery - keyhole surgery allowing the majority of his cases to be performed as day case procedures.
 Kumar strongly believes communication is the key to successful treatment and believes in involving them this experience.

 Areas of interest